Elections 6 May 2021 – Candidates and Agents

 Candidates and Agents Briefing

 A briefing for candidates and agents to cover the processes and requirement for nomination, as well as arrangements for polling day and the count, will be held on Wednesday 3 March 2021 at 5.30pm via Microsoft Teams.
-This briefing is open to anyone who is considering standing for election and/or their agents and further information, including links to join the meeting, will be made nearer the time.
+This briefing is open to anyone who is considering standing for election and/or their agents.
+If you would like to attend this briefing and would like us to send you the link to join the meeting, please email firstname.lastname@example.org.

 The timetable for these elections, including statutory deadlines, is as follows: